 The Employer will determine the employees that are required to wear safety footwear as essential Personal Protective Equipment (PPE).

-Those employees in the following agencies will receive a biennial allowance of \$225.00 per pair.
+- A Those employees in the following agencies will receive a biennial allowance of \$225.00 per pair to be used for the purchase of safety footwear in accordance with agency policy.

+- Ecology

-- Ecology - Department of Agriculture
+- Department of Agriculture

-- Department of Children, Youth, and Families (Maintenance Operations)
+- Department of Children, Youth, and Families (Maintenance Operations Division)

 - Department of Enterprise Services

 - Department of Fish and Wildlife

-- Department of Social and Health Services Consolidated Maintenance and Operations
+- Department of Social and Health Services -Maintenance Operations Division

 - Department of Social and Health Services Eastern State Hospital

 - Department of Social and Health Services Western State Hospital

-- Department of Transportation

-- Liquor and Cannabis Board

 - Labor and Industries

 - Secretary of State

 - Utilities and Transportation Commission

+- B. Those employees in the following agencies will receive a biennial allowance of \$225.00 per pair to be used for the purchase of safety footwear in accordance with ANSI/OSHA standards and shall include, but not be limited to laces, toe-guards, insoles, and waterproofing.

+- Department of Transportation

-Agencies with policies or practices that allow a higher allowance and grandfathered for those allowance levels.
+Agencies with policies or practices that allow a higher allowance are grandfathered for those allowance levels.
 The process for purchasing safety footwear will follow agency policy or practice.
-The appointing authority or designee may authorize additional safety footwear reimbursement should boots be damaged or worn out before the next allowance is authorized.
+The appointing authority or designee may authorize additional safety footwear allowance should boots be damaged or worn out before the next allowance is authorized.

-ARTICLE 22 DRUGS, ALCOHOL AND MARIJUANA FREE WORKPLACE
+DRUGS, ALCOHOL AND MARIJUANA FREE WORKPLACE